 The fabric they’ve used is a 50D Polyester which is extremely durable.
 We really liked the ¾ length zips that made it easy to pull on over hiking boots and offered great ventilation when the rain let up.
 This combined with the exceptional breathability means you don’t need to pull these pants on and off during stop start rainy days.

 Instead of external double storm flaps they’ve used a smaller internal storm flap over the watertight zippers to keep the overall weight down.
 It works well though with this minimalist approach having no negative impact on the wet weather performance.

 The low profile waistband is very comfortable and cinches with an elastic cord for a snug fit.
-The cuffs won’t go over skiing or high volume mountain climbing boots but they’re perfect for other all year outdoor activities.
+The cuffs won’t go over skiing or high volume hiking boots but they’re perfect for other all year outdoor activities.

 At a Glance:

 - Exceptional weather resistance

 - Waterproof side pockets

 - Articulated knees give good mobility without feeling baggy